chewitty/cheutils/README.md

 # cheutils

-A set of basic reusable utilities and tools to facilitate quickly getting up and going on any machine learning project.
+A package with a set of basic reusable utilities and tools to facilitate quickly getting up and going on any machine learning project.

-### Features
+## Features
 - Managing properties files or project configuration, based on jproperties.
 The application configuration is expected to be available in a properties file named `app-config.properties`, which can be placed anywhere in the project root or any project subfolder.
 - Convenience methods such as `get_estimator()` to get a handle on any configured estimator with a specified hyperparameters dictionary, `get_params_grid()` or `get_param_defaults()` relating to obtaining model hyperparameters in the `app-config.properties` file.
 - Convenience methods for conducting hyperparameter optimization such as `params_optimization()`, `promising_params_grid()` for obtaining a set of promising hyperparameters using RandomSearchCV and a set of broadly specified or configured hyperparameters in the `app-config.properties`; a combination of `promising_params_grid()` followed by `params_optimization()` constitutes a coarse-to-fine search.